fagan2888/udacity-ml-nd/capstone/README.md

 * numpy
 * OpenAI's gym [package](https://github.com/openai/gym)
 * Keras with tensorflow or theano

+### Soft dependency - no need to install in the standard way
 * Keras-rl [package](https://github.com/matthiasplappert/keras-rl) - required for running the high benchmark agent.

 ## Setting up the project :